 What is Gestational Surrogacy and How Does it Differ from Traditional Surrogacy?

-What is Traditional Surrogacy?
+What Is Gestational Surrogacy?

-What is Gestational Surrogacy?
+What Is Traditional Surrogacy?

 In Vitro Fertilization

-Who Can Benefit from Gestational Surrogacy?
+Who Can Benefit From Gestational Surrogacy?

 How Much Does Gestational Surrogacy Cost?

-Where Can I Find More Information if I Still Have Questions?
+Where Can I Find More Information?

 • The American Society for Reproductive Medicine (asrm.org)

-• Society for Assisted Reproductive Technology (org)
+• Society for Assisted Reproductive Technology (sart.org)

 • The American Fertility Association (theafa.org)